 The Final Environmental Impact Statement and Site Selection Study for the New Kapa'a Intermediate School by The Keith Companies in 1993 analyzed an area bordering the HoKua Place property.
-The study noted, present at any of the sites, however an archaeological inventory survey of the selected site will be conducted to insure that no archeological, historical or cultural resources of significance are impacted by the proposed development.
+The study noted,

+"None of the potential school sites fall within an area identified as culturally sensitive on the County Cultural Sensitivity Maps and the sites have been historically disturbed through sugar cane cultivation and grazing activities.
+No archaeological, historical or cultural resources are known or expected to be present at any of the sites, however an archaeological inventory survey of the selected site will be conducted to ensure that no archeological, historical or cultural resources of significance are impacted by the proposed Project.
 Should such resources be found at the selected site, mitigation and/or preservation plans will be prepared in consultation with the State Department of Land and Natural Resources, State Historic Preservation Division, the County Planning Department, and the Kaua'i Historic Preservation Review Commission."